PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 3. Test your work with a browser in the Power BI Service using **language** parameter

-4. Repeat steps 1-3 until done
+4. Repeat steps 1-3 until translations work has been completed

-If you want to jump in and get started with Translations Builder right away, you can work through the hands-on lab titled [Lab 01: Getting Started with Translations Builder](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Labs/Lab%2001%20-%20Getting%20Started%20with%20Translation%20Builder.md).
+You seem to be getting excited about all of this.
+If you want to jump right in and get started with Translations Builder, you can work try out the hands-on lab titled [Lab 01: Getting Started with Translations Builder](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Labs/Lab%2001%20-%20Getting%20Started%20with%20Translation%20Builder.md).

 ### Embedding Power BI Reports Using a Specific Language and Locale